Sonar-Demos/cpp-demo/README.md

   * Click "Add Secret".
 * Checkout the `enable-ci-analysis` branch.
 * In "sonar-project.properties" file change the `sonar.projectKey` and
-  `sonar.organization` to use your orgnization name (your GitHub username).
+  `sonar.organization` to use your organization name (your GitHub username).
 * Commit, push, and merge the branch into `main` (careful: select yor fork as the target)
 * After a couple of minutes, you should be able to see the analysis results on SonarCloud

-Note that the total number of issues has reduced, because CI-based analysis analyses only the code and configuration that you compile.
+Note that the total number of issues has reduced because CI-based analysis analyses only the code you compile in the configuration that you provide.
 If a file is never compiled, it will not be analyzed, unlike with automatic analysis.

 TODO: highlight an appearing issue and explain why